furrlori-oss/hwip/docs/data/terms-glossary.md

 **RCRA**

 The Resource Conservation and Recovery Act (RCRA) is a federal law that establishes the framework for managing hazardous and non-hazardous solid waste.
-The HWIP generally focuses on the hazardous waste side of RCRA.
+HWIP generally focuses on hazardous waste management.